huggingface/transformers/docs/source/en/image_processors.md

 # Image processors

 An image processor converts images into pixel values, tensors that represent image colors and size.
 The pixel values are inputs to a vision or video model.
-To ensure a pretrained model receives the correct input, an image processor can perform the following operations to make sure an image is exactly like the images it was pretrained on.
+To ensure a pretrained model receives the correct input, an image processor can perform the following operations to make sure an image is exactly like the images a model was pretrained on.

 - [`~BaseImageProcessor.center_crop`] to resize an image
 - [`~BaseImageProcessor.normalize`] or [`~BaseImageProcessor.rescale`] pixel values

-Load an image processor with the [`~ImageProcessingMixin.from_pretrained`] method.
-This loads the image processors configuration (image size, whether to normalize and rescale, etc.) from a vision model on the Hugging Face [Hub](https://hf.co) into the image processor class.
+Load an image processor with [`~ImageProcessingMixin.from_pretrained`].
+This loads the image processors configuration (image size, whether to normalize and rescale, etc.) from a vision model on the Hugging Face [Hub](https://hf.co).
+The specific image processor configuration for each pretrained model is saved in a [preprocessor_config.json](https://huggingface.co/google/vit-base-patch16-224/blob/main/preprocessor_config.json) file.
+This method accepts a Hub model repository name or a local directory.

 ```py
 from transformers import AutoImageProcessor